philhagen/sof-elk/README.md

 ## Contents by directory

-* `/configfiles/`: These files conatain parsing/tagging/formatting/etc logic for individual file types as well as output configuration.
+* `/configfiles/`: These files contain parsing/tagging/formatting/etc logic for individual file types as well as output configuration.
 * `/configfiles-UNSUPPORTED/`: These configuration files are either not ready for operational use, in testing, or otherwise staged/stashed.
 * `/doc/`: Documentation.
 Always a work in progress.
 * `/grok-patterns/`: Custom parsing patterns used by the files in the `/configfiles/` directory.